md-zakir-hossain/SecuriPy/README.md

   "risk_score": 0.42
 }

-📌 Notes
+## Notes

-For educational/demo use only.
-Do not scan websites you don’t control.
+* For **educational/demo use only**.
+Do not scan websites you don’t control. <br>

-The ML model is intentionally simple (logistic regression with fixed weights).
+* The ML model is intentionally simple (logistic regression with fixed weights).

-Extendable: swap out the feature extractor and model with a production-ready one.
+* Extendable: swap out the feature extractor and model with a production-ready one.

-🔗 GitHub Link
+## GitHub Link
 👉 https://github.com/md-zakir-hossain/SecuriPy